fabriceo/XMOS/xmosusb/windows/readme.txt

 	Threads 		win32

-once installed, enter in a terminal session from the Windows Start menu "MinGW-W64 projet / Run terminal" a command prompt session will apear with proper "path" envirronement initialized. type "cd xx" to move in this folder. type "mingw32-make" or "gmake" to launch the compiler. the xmosusb.exe file will be created in this same folder type "gmake dac8" to create all dac8 upgrade utilities
+once installed, enter in a terminal session from the Windows Start menu "MinGW-W64 projet / Run terminal" a command prompt session will appear with proper "path" envirronement initialized. type "cd xx" to move in this folder. type "mingw32-make" or "gmake" to launch the compiler. the xmosusb.exe file will be created in this same folder